 Profit fade is a chronic issue among middle market construction companies.
-Throughout a project, labor and material costs increase and these issues are not addressed in a timely manner, so the teams do not take corrective action.
+Throughout a project, labor and/or material costs increase and these issues are not addressed in a timely manner, so the teams do not take corrective action.
 Over time, the project’s gross margins drop, and by the time a job closes, the company is left with minimal profits—or worse, they have lost money on the job.
 The same process occurs with annual budgets with each over-budget job cutting deeper and deeper into profits.

 Fortunately, middle market construction companies can break the cycle by adopting best practices that are embraced by the most successful construction companies, including: